Jieh: History

+In January 1976, during the "Two-Year War" phase, the town was the site of a major massacre committed by Joint Forces units comprising the Palestine Liberation Organization (PLO) and the Lebanese National Movement (LNM).
+Following the fall of the nearby town of Damour, armed groups entered Jieh, resulting in the summary execution of approximately 50 to 100 Christian civilians and the displacement of the remaining population.

+In January 1984, during the Mountain War, the town and the surrounding Iqlim al-Kharrub region were the site of the "Iqlim al-Kharrub Coastal Massacre."
+Following the withdrawal of the Israel Defense Forces (IDF) from the coastal road, a series of clashes resulted in the capture of several villages by militias.
+During this period, approximately 30 to 40 civilians in Jieh and neighboring coastal settlements were killed in localized massacres, and several thousand residents were displaced toward the south.

+Following the IDF withdrawal from the Sidon area in March 1985, a coalition of the Progressive Socialist Party (PSP), the Amal Movement, and Palestinian factions moved to secure the coastal corridor.
+This final phase of conflict in the area resulted in the summary execution of an estimated 15 to 20 Christian civilians and the total displacement of the town's remaining Christian population.

 During the war, the Progressive Socialist Party controlled the seaport at Jieh.
 In March 1989, General Michel Aoun established a blockade of the port, which resulted in artillery exchanges between his forces and a combination of PSP, Lebanese Resistance Regiments, and the Syrian Army in Beirut and the Chouf.
 At least 90 people were killed and several hundred wounded.
 Jieh is being rebuilt, albeit at a slower pace than the nearby capital city of Beirut.

 Archaeological site

 The town houses some of Lebanon's finest archaeological ruins, some of them buried under modern buildings, others waiting to be dug up by excavators, and others having already been removed and placed in museums.
 Mosaics depicting the story of the Prophet Jonah and the giant fish in the Book of Jonah have been found in churches dug from underground over time.
 Examples of these are the grand floor mosaics from the Byzantine Empire period, which were so big that trucks were needed to transport them to museums, as was the case with the fine collection owned by Walid Jumblatt, a local politician, which is on display at his Beiteddine Palace Museum.